cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 decimal("1.1").greaterThan(2)                   //error -- not a decimal operand ip("1.1.2.3").greaterThan(decimal("1.2"))       //error -- not a decimal operand
 ```
 The `greaterThan` function must take two `decimal` operands or else it will produce an error when evaluated, per the last two examples.
-The policy validator also rejects also any expression that attempts to call `greaterThan` on non-`decimal` values.
+The policy validator also rejects any expression that attempts to call `greaterThan` on non-`decimal` values.

 ### `>=` \(long integer 'greater than or equal'\) {#operator-greaterthanorequal}